schochastics/netrankr/cran-comments.md

+# Update from 1.0.0 to 1.1.0

+QoL update and some bugfixes

+## Test environments
+* ubuntu 20.04, R 4.1.0
+* win-builder (devel and release)

 # Update from 0.3.0 to 1.0.0

 added classes with generic methods and removed some dependencies.
 No API breaking changes.

-## Test environments
-* ubuntu 20.04, R 4.1.0
-* win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.